GastroGeek/chordbox/README.md

 ## Fonts

 You will need to ensure the font, `OpenSans-Regular.ttf`, is included in your project root (at ./assets/OpenSand-Regular.ttf').
-There is a copy in the `dist` folder.
+There is a copy in the `dist/assets` folder.

 If, however, you wish to change the location of the font, simply call `setFontsDir` on the ChordBox instance before rendering.